Portable AC + Fridge Generator Guide

 ERAYAK 4500P Gas Inverter Generator

-Best for: users who want a gas-only 4500W inverter generator for portable AC, refrigerator backup, RV/camping use, and home essentials.
+Best for: users who want a gas-only 4500W inverter generator for portable AC, refrigerator backup, RV/camping use and home essentials.

-The 4500P is gas only, manual recoil start, 55 lb, 2.25 gal fuel tank, up to 8 hours runtime, 60.5 dB, and THD < 1.2%.
+The 4500P is gas only, manual recoil start, about 55 lb, 2.25 gal fuel tank, up to 8 hours runtime, 60.5 dB and THD < 1.2%.

 ERAYAK 4500PD Dual-Fuel Series

-Best for: portable AC + refrigerator backup, storm preparation, RV weekends, and users who want gasoline and propane flexibility.
+Best for: portable AC + refrigerator backup, storm preparation, RV weekends and users who want gasoline and propane flexibility.

-This is the strongest recommendation for the core search intent of this article: a generator to run portable AC and fridge during a power outage.
+This is the strongest recommendation for the core search intent of this article: a generator to run a portable AC and fridge during a power outage.

-Upgrade Path
+Higher-Capacity Upgrade

 ERAYAK 6800PD / 6800PT Series

-Best for: portable AC plus multiple essentials, freezer backup, RV power planning, and selected home-backup loads that need more capacity.
+Best for: portable AC plus multiple essentials, freezer backup, RV power planning and selected home-backup loads that need more capacity.

-Choose 6800PD for dual-fuel gasoline/propane flexibility, or 6800PT when you want tri-fuel capability with gasoline, propane, and natural gas support.
+Choose 6800PD for dual-fuel gasoline/propane flexibility, or 6800PT when you want tri-fuel capability with gasoline, propane and natural gas support.

 Generator Safety Notice